-Getting closer (by closer I mean it’s still a ways off, but closer nonetheless) to the release of this app, at the moment we’re refining features and user flows so I’ve updated the UI a bit.
+Getting closer to the release of this app, at the moment we’re refining features and user flows so I’ve updated the UI a bit.
 Also, we’ve started talking about animations to help speed up learning.
 In this case the items can be swiped off to the left, so the animation has them sliding in to give the user a hint to the action.

 User flow for an in-development weather but-really-weather-is-the-secondary-set-of-information application.
 I’ll update when it goes live.
 Having done these independently and for large and small clients, determining user flows, creating wireframes and mockups, and testing are some of the most fun you can have creating products.

 Quick graphic for a presentation.
 The theories around the law of diffusion of innovation were popularized in the book “Diffusion of Innovations”, by Everett Rogers in 1962.
 They become to mean that in order to get mass market penetration, a product had to cross the threshold between the early adopters, the people who buy your product due to emotional connection and an alignment with your philosophy, and the early majority, the people who won’t buy something until someone else has tried and tested it.
 Simon Sinek does a great TED talk on how great leaders inspire action using this principle, among other things.

 Series of posters I did for a restaurant/bar/pool hall in Anchorage, Alaska.
 They feature the only authentic Chicago style deep dish pizza anywhere in the city, professional pool tables, a full bar, and my old band (at least on this night) on stage.
 Pretty cool place.

 I wanted these to be simple, graphic, and extremely viewable from every location in any venue they were getting placed in.
 The intent was to cut through the clutter of every other event poster in the vicinity and make the viewer get out of his or her chair and read it.